AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 ### Considerations about caching {#considerations-about-caching}

-* Dispatcher caching allows AEM Forms to prefill Adaptive Forms at a client.
+* Dispatcher caching allows [!DNL AEM Forms] to prefill Adaptive Forms at a client.
 It improves rendering speed of prefilled forms.
 * Caching secured content features is disabled, by default.
 To enable the feature, you can perform the instructions provided in the [Caching Secured Content](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/permissions-cache.html) article
 * The Dispatcher can fail to invalidate some Adaptive Forms and related Adaptive Forms.
-To resolve such issues, see [AEM Forms Caching](troubleshooting-caching-performance.md) in troubleshooting section.
+To resolve such issues, see [[!DNL AEM Forms] Caching](troubleshooting-caching-performance.md) in troubleshooting section.
 * Caching localized Adaptive Forms:
   * Use URL format `http://host:port/content/forms/af/<afName>.<locale>.html` to request a localized version of an Adaptive Form instead of `http://host:port/content/forms/af/afName.html?afAcceptLang=<locale>`
   * Browser Locale option is disabled, by default.
 To change browser locale setting,